-First, before understanding how stress can affect your skin, you need to understand chronic stress.
+First, before understanding how stress can affect your skin, you need to understand the stages of stress, including chronic stress.
 Stress is not always bad.
 In fact, stress is designed as an adaptive mechanism to harm.
-As the famous endocrinologist Hans Selye showed through research, way back in 1946, our body's response to "stressful" stimuli is a 3 stage process that he called "general adaptation syndrome."
-The stages are:
+As the famous endocrinologist Hans Selye showed through research, way back in 1946, our body's response to "stressful" stimuli is a 3-stage process that he called "general adaptation syndrome."

 5 Ways Stress Effects Your Skin and How to Fix Each of Them

 Acne is "famous" for flaring up when you are in the midst of a stressful period in your life.
 This is the stress barometer for many.

 - The cortisol hormone released during stress stimulates increased production of skin oil.

 - The immune system dysregulation disrupts the skin's ability to effectively combat the bacteria on your skin and triggers more severe inflammatory reaction to germs that are associated with acne.